alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ---
 title: The Origins Of Language
-subtitle: 'A View From The Top'
+subtitle: 'An Exploration Of Prehistoric Linguistic Phases'
 footer: Published on 2017-08-06.
   [Comments, suggestions?](https://twitter.com/pinchito/)
 ---

 ![](pics/origins-cave-people.jpg "Cave paintings, Bhimbetka, source: https://commons.wikimedia.org/wiki/File:Cave21.jpg")

-The scarcity of modern speculation about prehistoric language is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
+The scarcity of modern speculation about prehistoric languages is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
 The most likely reason is lack of direct evidence, which in these unimaginative times is a showstopper for many.
 But there are many indirect approaches which can give interesting answers.

-In this article we will explore how language originated and developed in prehistoric times, combining language reconstruction and information theory to arrive at a consistent pattern of evolution.
+In this article we will explore together how language originated and developed in prehistoric times, combining language reconstruction and information theory to arrive at a consistent view of evolution.
 From beyond the mysts of time we will try to make reasoned conjectures and verify them, or at least lay a path to future discovery.

-Note: I am neither a paleontologist nor a linguist, so treat this humble blog post as a hopefully interesting voyage.
+Note: I am neither a paleontologist nor a linguist, so treat this humble blog post as the start of a hopefully interesting voyage.

 ## The Eras Of Language